turingschool/backend-curriculum-site/module3/projects/the_pivot.md

 In this project, you'll build upon an existing implementation of Little Shop.
 You will transform your e-commerce site into a platform that handles multiple, simultaneous businesses.
 Each business will have their own name, unique URL pattern, items, orders, and administrators.

-The project requirements are listed below:
+The project goals and expectations are listed below:

 * [Learning Goals](#learning-goals)
 * [Teams](#teams)